 You see, I’ve been in similar shoes to yours.
 I know how much relationship struggles can hurt.

-I know the loneliness, or sadness, or fear, or anger you might be feeling if you’re in conflict with the person you love most.
+I know the loneliness, or sadness, or fear, or anger you might be feeling if you’re locking horns with the person you love most.

 If I can help you get past that pain, then I’m doing my bit to make this place a little better for everyone.

 Oh, and before you think I’m some selfless monk – I’m not.
 My payoff is waking up with a purpose and going to bed feeling grateful.